 Schloss Linderhof Palace is closed on December 24, 25, and 31, January 1, and Faschingsdienstag (Mardi Gras).

 The water features in Linderhof Park are in use from early April to mid-October.
 The main fountains and cascades in front of the Schloss are operated every half hour.

-Admission tickets for Schloss Linderhof Palace are bought in person from the ticket center at the entrance to Linderhof Park.
-From here, it is a few minutes stroll to the palace itself inside the park.
+Admission tickets for Schloss Linderhof Palace are available in advance online or in person from the ticket center at the entrance to Linderhof Park.
+From here, it is a few minutes’ stroll to the palace itself inside the park.

 The interior of the palace may only be seen on 30-minute guided tours — available in German or English.
 Times of the tour are stamped on the admission ticket allowing visitors to roam the garden and see other sites while waiting for the tour to start.

 Admission tickets to Schloss Linderhof are €10 for the palace and structures in the garden and €9 in winter when only the palace is open.
 Admission is free for children under 18.
 In contrast to the very popular Schloss Neuschwanstein, tickets for Schloss Linderhof are in much lesser demand and may be available at the ticket window even if no longer available online.

 Admission to Linderhof Park itself is free.
 The park is suitable for wheelchairs and strollers but the palace itself is not.